FarabiInnovations/querygpt/README.md

 | Order Details Extended            | Summary of Sales by Year          |
 | Order Subtotals                   | Suppliers                         |
 | Orders                            | Territories                       |

+## Contributing
+We welcome contributions!
+Please read our [contributing guidelines](CONTRIBUTING.md) for more details.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Acknowledgements
+Special thanks to the team at Farabi Innovations for their support and guidance.